-Senate Bill 321 seeks to modernize Wisconsin law by adopting gender-neutral terminology in marriage and parentage, in line with the U.S. Supreme Court's decision in Obergefell v.
+Senate Bill 321 seeks to amend Wisconsin law by adopting gender-neutral terminology in marriage and parentage, in line with the U.S. Supreme Court's decision in Obergefell v.
 Hodges.
-The bill replaces terms such as "husband" and "wife" with "spouse" across various statutes, ensuring equal rights and responsibilities for same-sex couples in areas like income tax, marital property, inheritance, and child support.
-It also establishes legal parentage rights for same-sex couples, allowing for joint adoption and clarifying that a spouse can consent to artificial insemination, thus becoming a legal parent.
-Additionally, the bill modifies laws regarding birth certificates to ensure that a spouse's name is recorded as a legal parent when a child is born to a married individual.
+The bill replaces terms such as "husband" and "wife" with "spouse" across various statutes, ensuring equal rights and responsibilities for same-sex couples in areas like income tax, marital property, inheritance rights, and child support.
+It also establishes legal parentage for same-sex couples, allowing for joint adoption and clarifying that a spouse can consent to artificial insemination, thus becoming a legal parent.
+Additionally, the bill modifies laws regarding birth certificates to ensure that a spouse's name is recorded as a legal parent when a child is born.

 Statutes affected: